MrSloth-dev/42-NorminetteNvim/README.md

 You can activate the toggle for Norm Errors in two ways : `:NorminetteToggle` or using the `<leader>n`, notice that you can change the keybind to your liking.

 Along with the Norm you can also check function sizes with `:NorminetteSizeToggle` using the `<leader>ns`.
+(Only avaiable for C projects)

 By default the plugin is running on a asynchronous process to prevent slowdowns.
 But if you find the constant errors popping up or notice a slowdown, try to disable it.